Urethral Slings Specialist in New York City

 Is a Urethral Sling Right for You?

-Sudden Urinary Incontinence is a condition that needs correction for one to live a happier and less worrisome lifestyle.
+Stress Urinary Incontinence is a condition that needs correction for one to live a happier and less worrisome lifestyle.
 To see if this treatment is right for you, contact Dr. Valenzuela of Washington Heights Urology today.